SEND Information Report

 f) How will my child be included in activities outside the classroom, including school trips?

 All children are included in school activities and trips.
-Where children have additional needs, we do child specific risk assessments and ensure adequate support is put in place for a safe and successful trip for all.
+Where children have additional needs, we do a specific risk assessment and ensure adequate support is put in place for a safe and successful trip for all.

 g) What support will there be for my child’s overall well-being?